Categories

 TfGM operate the central signalling and traffic management centre, controlling all lights and signals to keep traffic flowing.

-Note: In highways terminology, “traffic” refers to all road users: pedestrians, horses, and vehicles including cycles.
-Highways engineers’ main duties are to guard public safety and facilitate the flow of traffic – some of them forget this doesn’t mean only motor traffic!
+In highways terminology, “traffic” refers to all road users: pedestrians, horses, and vehicles including cycles.
+Highways engineers’ main duties are to guard public safety & facilitate the flow of traffic – not just motor traffic!

 Among other things, GMCA are also responsible for overseeing Greater Manchester Police (GMP).